dnsimple/dnsimple-support/content/articles/changing-domain-contact.markdown

 ##### To change the contact information

 1. Log into DNSimple with your user credentials.
-1. Click on your avatar on the top-right, and on the drop-down menu select the account.
+1. If you have more than one account, select the relevant one.
-1. On the top-nav menu click the <label>Contacts</label> tab, then click <label>New Contact</label>.
+1. On the header, click the <label>Contacts</label> tab, then click <label>New Contact</label>.

     ![Add contact](/files/change-contact-1.jpg)

 1. Fill in the form with the new contact information and press <label>Add contact</label>.
 1. Now that you have a new contact, go to your domain page.
-1. On the top-nav menu click the <label>Domains</label> tab, locate the relevant domain and click on the name to access the domain page.
+1. On the header click the <label>Domains</label> tab, locate the relevant domain and click on the name to access the domain page.

     ![Domain Page link](/files/domains-domain-link.png)